Kpytoo/COMP472_FinalProject_40245452/README.md

 ***-Why are they in google drive?***
 Because the files are too big to be uploaded to github, and google drive was the only solution I could find.
 Thank you for your understanding!

+***-Github repo and google drive links have been shared with:***
+marzieh.adeli@gmail.com
+shamita.datta119@gmail.com
+rikinchauhan01@gmail.com

 ---